leylabmpi/SynTracker/README.md

                     already exists, it will be written over).
 When running in 'continue' mode, it is mandatory to provide the path to the output directory of the run that is requested to be continued.

-  -metadata [metadata_file]
-                    Path to a metadata file (optional).
-The file should be in CSV format and must include the sample ID.

   -mode ['new'/'continue'/'continue_all_genomes']
                     The running mode: 'new' or 'continue' (default='new').
                     Start a new run or continue a previous run that has been terminated.